acjeter/cse15l-lab-reports/lab-report-5.md

 However, when using the lab files which are expected to cause a compile error, no such compile error is displayed by `bug_grade.sh` in the Terminal, and I'm not sure what's wrong with my code.
 Can you help me?
 Here is the buggy output: ![Image](https://github.com/acjeter/cse15l-lab-reports/blob/main/LR5-SS2.5-bug-grade.png)

 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**

+When using the code that is stated to provide a correct compile, pass the file check, and all the JUnit testers, the `bug_grade.sh` script returns with no errors.
+However, when using the code that is supposed to throw a compile error in `bug_grade.sh`, there is no such compile error.

+***

+### TA Response:

+Hello!
+After a thorough review of your `bug_grade.sh` script, it looks like there might be an error on line 27, where the script checks for compile errors.
+The variable should be `$?`, not `$3`.
+The full line should be `if [[ $? -eq 0 ]]`.
+Try that and then reply with the output and if it works!

+### Student Response:

+Thank you so much!
+It seems that fix worked!
+Here is the output of `bug_grade.sh`.